David Murdoch (academic)

 David R. Murdoch (born 10 July 1962) is a New Zealand academic specialising in paediatric infectious diseases, especially pneumonia.
 He has also worked on Legionnaires' disease and has advised the Oxford University vaccine group and the New Zealand government on COVID-19.
-Since February 2022, he has been Vice-Chancellor of the University of Otago.
+Murdoch served as Vice-Chancellor of the University of Otago between February 2022 and June 2023.

 Early life and education

 Murdoch was born in Dunedin in 1962, and was educated at Ōpoho Primary School, before moving to Christchurch at six years old.
 Murdoch graduated from the University of Otago in 1985 with a Bachelor of Medicine and Bachelor of Surgery.

 Murdoch also holds a Doctorate in Medicine from the University of Otago, completed in 2003, a Master of Science in Epidemiology from the University of London, a Diploma in Tropical Medicine and Hygiene from the University of Liverpool and a Diploma from the London School of Hygiene and Tropical Medicine.

 Research

 Murdoch became interested in childhood infectious diseases after a trip to Nepal, working in one of Sir Edmund Hillary's mountain hospitals, where he saw the effects of measles on the local population.
 His work on Legionnaires' disease led to the establishment of a New Zealand-wide surveillance system.

 Murdoch led a Bill and Melinda Gates Foundation-funded global study of childhood pneumonia, which changed the way the disease is diagnosed, and led to new treatments and preventative measures in developing countries.
-Murdoch is co-director of the One Health Aotearoa research alliance, which is a group of infectious disease experts from the University of Otago’s medical school, Massey University’s veterinary school and the Institute of Environmental Science and Research (ESR), who are working together to address health hazards across the human, animal and environmental interfaces.
+Murdoch is co-director of the One Health Aotearoa research alliance, which is a group of infectious disease experts from the University of Otago's medical school, Massey University's veterinary school and the Institute of Environmental Science and Research (ESR), who are working together to address health hazards across the human, animal and environmental interfaces.